 Select a sample of ERO performance and equipment-related weaknesses resolved, for inspection during the biennial exercise.
 Inspection resources should be allocated to the risk-significant areas first, but if there are important weaknesses in other areas, an attempt should be made to allocate resources in a manner that will allow inspection of those areas also.
 Use the prioritization guidance provided in Attachment 1 “Prioritization of Additional Areas for Inspection,” to identify other areas for inspection.

-03.04 Observe demonstration of 50.54(hh)(2) strategies.
+03.04 Observe demonstration of 50.54(hh)(1) and or (2) strategies.

-If the exercise contains the demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(2) observe and evaluate the licensee’s implementation of their E-plan commitments.
+If the exercise contains the demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(1) and or (2) observe and evaluate the licensee’s implementation of their E-plan commitments.

-Note: The inspector is not expected to evaluate the adequacy or regulatory compliance of the licensee’s actions and / or procedures, only the licensee’s implementation of their E-plan commitment(s) for the 50.54(hh)(2) strategy requirement.
+Note: The inspector is not expected to evaluate the adequacy or regulatory compliance of the licensee’s actions and / or procedures, only the licensee’s implementation of their E-plan commitment(s) for the 50.54(hh)(1) and or (2) strategy requirement.

 03.05 Perform Independent Observation of Licensee Performance.